nnmp020395/MLOps_ClassifiImage/README.md

 Official images from grafana (grafana/grafana:latest), postgres (postgres:13) and prometheus (prom/prometheus:latest) are also used in the docker-compose.yaml file.

+* First training

+Go to the url http://localhost:8080 to access the airflow webserver and trigger the **mlops_project_get_store_images** dag.
+This will download the images for the database and store them then trigger a 1st training of the model.
+In development mode, airflow webserver default password and user name are set to airflow.

 * Run the webapp

 After running the docker compose, go to http://localhost:8501 to access the webapp.
+You can then upload in image to get a prediction.

 ### Prod environement